 In Japan, food is about the experience as much as it is about sustenance.
 The Japanese eat with their eyes first, which is why most Japanese dishes look like works of art.
 They also follow the go shiki principle that says meals should include five colors (red, green, yellow, black, and white) and indulge the five senses.

-Japanese food is also known for its simplicity, refraining from complex combinations of ingredients and using simple cooking techniques the highlight the natural flavors of the ingredients.
+Japanese food is also known for its simplicity, refraining from complex combinations of ingredients and using simple cooking techniques that highlight the natural flavors of the ingredients.

-More importantly, the Japanese consider the seasons and use ingredients that are in their prime quality to bring out as much of the flavor and color as possible.
+More importantly, the Japanese consider the seasons and use ingredients that are in their prime quality to bring out as much flavor and color as possible.

 12. Japanese cuisine is ruled by geographic and regional influences.